ashwinnimhan/OnlineLLM/README.md

 Here is some of the research that helped inform my decisions on the system architecture.

 #### 1. Question Analysis and Context Retrieval
-- Question Categorization and Premise Check
+- Question Categorization and Premise Check (Not Done)
-- In-Context Learning via Search Engine Responses[^1]
+- In-Context Learning via Search Engine Responses[^1] (Google, Yahoo, Bing Implemented - using yahoo and bing)

 #### 2. Context Processing and Optimization
-- Metadata extraction
+- Metadata extraction (title, publicher, timestamp, url, snippet)
-- Reranking of Context Chunks to alleviate loss in the middle issue
+- Reranking of Context Chunks to alleviate loss in the middle issue (simple rerank based on published time)
-- Prompt compression and Adaptive granular control during compression[^2]
+- Prompt compression and Adaptive granular control during compression[^2] (Not Done)

 #### 3. Reasoning Approaches
 - Single-hop Reasoning